Addressing masculinity and men’s health to advance universal health and gender equality

 -

-Evans-Gilbert, Tracy; Lashley, Paula Michele; Lerebours, Emmeline; Sin Quee, Corrine; Singh-Minott, Indira; Fernandes, Maritza; Thomas, Joycelyn Walter; Nelson, Beverly; Braithwaite, Jozan; Hambleton, Ian (2022-08-18)[ABSTRACT].
-This study aims to assess coronavirus disease 2019 (COVID-19) surveillance methods, health resources, vaccination coverage and income stratification and quantify burdens of disease and death in children ...
+Evans-Gilbert, Tracy; Lashley, Paula Michele; Lerebours, Emmeline; Sin Quee, Corrine; Singh-Minott, Indira; Fernandes, Maritza; Thomas, Joycelyn Walter; Nelson, Beverly; Braithwaite, Jozan; Hambleton, Ian (2022)[ABSTRACT].
+This study aims to assess coronavirus disease 2019 (COVID-19) surveillance methods, health resources, vaccination coverage and income stratification and quantify burdens of disease and death in children and ...